gammapy/gammapy/docs/utils/index.rst

 ----------------

-TODO: discuss when to use `~astropy.time.TimeDelta` or `~astropy.units.Quantity` or [MET]_ floats and where one needs to convert between those and what to watch out for.
+TODO: discuss when to use `~astropy.time.TimeDelta` or `~astropy.units.Quantity` or :term:`MET` floats and where one needs to convert between those and what to watch out for.